microsoft/playwright/docs/src/api/class-page.md

 ### option: Page.waitForRequestFinished.predicate =
 - `predicate` <[function]\([Request]\):[boolean]>

-Receives the [ConsoleMessage] object and resolves to truthy value when the waiting should resolve.
+Receives the [Request] object and resolves to truthy value when the waiting should resolve.

 ### option: Page.waitForRequestFinished.timeout = %%-wait-for-event-timeout-%%